GpFkLt/Cforam/Readme.md

 ## Introduction
 This is a project for the paper "Bandwidth-Efficient Two-Server ORAMs with $O(1)$ Client Storage".
 This project also implements the state-of-the-art [LO13](https://eprint.iacr.org/2011/384.pdf), [AFN17](https://eprint.iacr.org/2016/849.pdf), and [KM19](https://arxiv.org/pdf/1802.05145.pdf).
-Note that we also compare the results with Duoram(https://eprint.iacr.org/2022/1747.pdf), please see https://git-crysp.uwaterloo.ca/avadapal/duoram for the detailed implentations.
+Note that we also compare the results with Duoram(https://eprint.iacr.org/2022/1747.pdf), please see https://git-crysp.uwaterloo.ca/avadapal/duoram for the detailed implentations of Duoram.

 ## Prerequisites
 1. A system with an x86 processor that supports AVX/AVX2 instructions.